MarkE16/ShowList/README.md

 ## Program Version

-This program is currently in version 1.1.
+This program is currently in version 1.2.
 More updates will come soon for features, bug fixes, and/or improvements.

 ## Changelog

 The following is the changes this program went through.
 Take a look!

+> **Version 1.2** | 11.12.2021
+> - Added a piece of information to shows called 'Status', allowing you to see whether if you're watching a show, or if completed with it.
+> - Made some minor changes.
+> - Squashed some bugs.
+>
-> **Version 1.1** | 11/6/2021
+> **Version 1.1** | 11.6.2021
 > - Replaced the option "Add a show" with "Search show", allowing the user to find shows instead of typing in the name.
 > - Made some improvements.
 >
-> **Version 1.0** | 10/23/2021
+> **Version 1.0** | 10.23.2021
 > - Initial Release.

 ## How to Use
 1. Download the files, all you'll really need though is 'main.py'.
 2. Extract the zip folder, so you can access the contents.
-3. There are two options to this step:
-  a) Keep using the zip folder, and just create a new file called 'data.py' in the same folder as the 'main.py' file.
-  b) Create a new folder, then copy/move the 'main.py' file to the new folder, then add 'data.py' to that same folder.
-4. Run 'main.py'.
-You should be able to use the program now.
+3. Run 'main.py'.
+A 'data.py' file should automatically be created, if not, add one in the same folder as 'main.py'.